 At the age of 34, I embarked on a journey to trace my ancestral heritage.
 I made several visits to Africa to trace my maternal lineage.
 I completed my journey 14 years later.
 I traced my maternal line back to a village in Burkina Faso.
 I was embraced by the elders of the village there.
 I felt at peace within myself, as if a gap had been filled.
 I changed my surname that day.
 I would no longer be associated with the name of my ancestral enslaver.
 They told enslaved Africans they would never go back to Africa.
 Tracing my heritage and returning back to Africa, I felt like I was healing my family and all my ancestors along my maternal line who were taken overseas.

 However, shortly after completing my journey back to my ancestral home, I realised my ancestral clan does not define who I am.
 Nor does my skin colour, nationality, race or gender.
 I feel the closest thing that defines my eternal essence is love.
-That is how I see everyone.
+This is how I see everyone.

 If I disrespect my parents or ancestors, I disrespect myself.
 I do not know my European ancestors, so I imagined something good about them and I focus on their positive traits.
 When I am confronted with racism, I am able to appreciate people have been conditioned to hate.
-The last couple of times people have called me the n-word.
-I laughed.
+The last couple of times people have called me the n-word, I laughed.
 It is not hurtful because I do not take it personally.
 Racism is a traumatic state of being.
 People lose their ability to be compassionate and loving to others, which is detrimental to their well-being.

 Kwame Djemjem ထ❤